iv4xr-project/iv4xr-se-plugin/README.md

 There are many ways how to obtain the libraries.
 One of them is the following:

 * Check-out the [JSON-RPC.NET master branch on GitHub](https://github.com/Astn/JSON-RPC.NET).
-  * *Side note: The releases are not updated (compared to NuGet packages), but the the last [release v1.1.74](https://github.com/Astn/JSON-RPC.NET/releases/tag/v1.1.74) works as well.
+  * *Side note: The binary releases are not updated (compared to NuGet packages), but the the last [release v1.1.74](https://github.com/Astn/JSON-RPC.NET/releases/tag/v1.1.74) works as well.
 You can try it if the master branch does not.*
 * Build the solution including the test project (tested with Visual Studio 2019).
 * You will find the `AustinHarris.JsonRpc.dll` library in this path:
   `Json-Rpc\bin\Debug\netstandard2.0`